csci-1301/csci-1301.github.io/labs/AdvancedArrays/readme.md

 ---
-title: Arrays Manipulation
+title: Advanced Arrays
 ---

-# Array Manipulation Practice (Advanced)
+# Array Manipulation Practice

+Read the following instructions ("set-up" and "your goal") completely and carefully before starting.

 ## Set-Up

 For this exercise:

-- Download and extract [the ArrayManiplutaion project](ArrayManipulation.zip).
-It contains two .cs files, `ArrayLib.cs` and `Program.cs`.
+- Download and extract [ArrayManipulation](ArrayManipulation.zip) project.
+- It contains two .cs files, `ArrayLib.cs` and `Program.cs`.
 - Compile and execute it.
 - Observe `Program.cs`: this is a _test program_ that you **should not modify**.
 It will be useful to test the methods that you will be writing in the `ArrayLib.cs` class file.
 For each method, this program displays the expected value, and what is actually returned.
 As you can see, only the `Display` method seems to be always correct.
 - Now, read `ArrayLib.cs`.
 Every method used by `Program.cs` has a header, but all the bodies are returning "default" values or do nothing, with the exception of `Display`.
-This last method was written for you.
+This method was written for you.

 ## Your goal

-Your goal is to write the body of the methods in the `ArrayLib` class.
+- Your goal is to write the body of the methods in the `ArrayLib` class.
-You should not change their headers.
+- Do not change any method headers in `ArrayLib` class.
-Modify only their bodies, so that they return the "right" values, according to their description (in comments after their headers) and the test given in `Program.cs`.
+- Modify only method bodies, so that they return the "right" values, according to their description (in comments after their headers) and the test given in `Program.cs`.
-You can change their order within `ArrayLib`, and you can write them in any order.
+- You can change their order within `ArrayLib`, and you can implement them in any order.
-Some of them are actually easier to write, and they are not the first ones: can you find a method that seems easy enough to start your project?
+- Some of them are actually easier to write, and they are not the first ones: can you find a method that seems easy enough to start your project?

 If you have the time and interest, have a look at the challenges offered at the end of the `ArrayLib.cs` file.

-You can find a possible solution [in this archive](ArrayManipulationSolution.zip).
+You can find a possible solution [in this archive](Solution_ArrayManipulation.zip).

 # Pushing Further (Optional)

 Here, we will explore the difference between value and reference types.
-We have mentioned this concept in class several times, but we have not used it in the programs we have written so far.
-Since arrays are reference types, however, it is now more important for you to understand how reference types work.
+Since arrays are reference types, it is important for you to understand how reference types work.

 Let us show why this notion is so critical with an example: